mobile-swam/mobile-swam.github.io/README.md

 * Conventional Terminologies
   * OOM: Out-of-Memory
   * OOMK: OOM Killer
-  * LMK: Low Memory Killer in kernel-space
+  * LMK: Low Memory Killer in kernel-land
-  * LMKD: LMK Daemon in user-space
+  * LMKD: LMK Daemon in user-land
   * Segfault: Segmentaiton Fault
-  * Anonymous page: A shared page such as stack, heap, shared memory, and shared library
+  * Anonymous page: A shared page such as stack, heap, shared memory, and shared library (.so)
-  * Zram-out: A procedure to move anonymous pages from a memory to compressed in-memory swap space
+  * Zram-out: A procedure to move anonymous pages from a system memory to compressed in-memory swap space
-  * Swap-out: A procedure to move anonymous pages from a memory to a storage swap device
+  * Swap-out: A procedure to move anonymous pages from a system memory to a storage swap device
+  * Swam-out: A procedure to move SO pages from a system memory to a dynamic storage swap device

 * SWAM Terminologies
+  * ZRAM-region: A compressed swap space in a system memory
+  * SWAM-region: A dynamic swap space in a storage device
-  * SWAM: Swap + OOMK
+  * SWAM: **Swa**p + OO**M**K
   * Swap-clean: A procedure to remove swapped-out pages of a SO-page type
-  * SO files: Shared Object files (.so) in a storage (e.g., SSD, eMMC/eUFS)
+  * SO files: Shared Object files (.so) in a storage device (e.g., SSD, eMMC/eUFS)
   * SO pages: Shared Object pages in a memory (e.g., DRAM)
-  * Swam file: A file-system based swap file to swap-out/swap-in the SO pages only from/to the memory
+  * Swam files: A file-system based swap file to swap-out/swap-in the SO pages only from/to the memory